Learn something new every day

 Parakeets are also known as budgies in some parts of the world, and they belong to a large group of small parrots that includes ringneck parakeets, Quaker parakeets, and monk parakeets.
 The origin of the parakeet is traced back to Australia, where the aboriginal peoples native to the land called them budgerigar.
 Many people find parakeets visually appealing because of their patterns and bright colors, such as vibrant greens, blues, and yellows.
 They often resemble parrots, but are considerably smaller and also tend to be less expensive.

-A big advantage to having a parakeet as a pet over other birds lies in the fact that it can be relatively inexpensive and easy to care for.
+A big advantage to having a parakeet over other birds lies in the fact that it can be relatively inexpensive and easy to care for.
 All a parakeet needs is a clean, small cage with a perch, adequate food and water, a cuttle bone, a mineral block, and a few toys to keep it happy.
 Another advantage is that parakeets are highly social birds that love to interact with other birds and humans.
 With practice, some parakeets have been known to learn vocabularies of more than 100 words.
 Parakeets, which can be very entertaining to watch, have an expected lifespan of 10 to 15 years.

 The primary disadvantage to keeping parakeets is that they can be extremely messy.
 It's common for owners to find seeds, feathers, and fecal matter well outside the cage.
 Also, since parakeets tend to relieve themselves of waste approximately every 15 minutes or so, their cages must be cleaned frequently.
 A parakeet's water supply must also be checked regularly, as they are known to contaminate their drinking and bath water with fecal matter.